SoftwareMaintenanceEvolution/tutorial-1-ssebin/README.md

 ## Ello, I'm Sebin 🐼

 ### 🏫 4th Year Software Engineering Student
-I’m currently in my last semester, and I’m excited to explore new opportunities in the field of software engineering!
+I’m currently in my last semester, and I’m excited to explore new opportunities in the field of software maintenance and evolution!

 ### 💻 Expectations for Software Maintenance and Evolution
 - To gain a deeper understanding of maintaining and evolving software systems over time.
 - To learn practical techniques for handling codebases, refactoring, and managing technical debt.
 - To familiarize myself with industry-standard practices and tools for sustainable software development and long-term stability.

+### 🌷 Fun Fact
+- I have just been to the Day6 Concert and I'm still living in that moment.
+- 🐻🦊🐰🐶

 ### 🌟 Image that Represents Me
 ![Sebin's Picture](me.JPG)

-- I'm both of them
+- I'm both of them.
 - ㅇㅅㅇ
 - ㅇㅁㅇ